 Consider oral activated charcoal if ingestion of a potentially toxic amount has occurred within 1 hour.
 Observe for at least 12 hours after the overdose.
 Monitor blood pressure and pulse.
 Correct hypotension by raising the foot of the bed and/or by expanding the intravascular volume (intravenous fluids should be administered and ionotropes considered).
 Other measures as indicated by the patient's clinical condition.

-If methaemoglobinaemia (symptoms or > 30% methaemoglobin) treat with supplemental oxygen and IV administration of methylene blue 1-2 mg/kg body weight.
-If therapy fails with second dose after 1 hour or contraindicated, consider red blood cell concentrates or exchange transfusion.
-In case of cerebral convulsions, diazepam or clonazepam IV, or if therapy fails, phenobarbital, phenytoin or propofol anaesthesia.
+If methaemoglobinaemia occurs treat with supplemental oxygen and methylene blue.
+In cases not responding to methylene blue or where methylene blue is contraindicated, consider exchange transfusion or red blood cell concentrates.
+In case of cerebral convulsions, consider diazepam or clonazepam IV or, if therapy fails, phenobarbital, phenytoin or propofol anaesthesia.

 If severe hypotension persists despite the above measures consider use of inotropes such as dopamine or dobutamine.

 Pharmacotherapeutic Group: Vasodilators used in Cardiac Diseases/Organic Nitrates